zama-ai/tfhe-rs/tfhe/docs/guides/trivial_ciphertext.md

-# Trivial Ciphertext
+# Trivial ciphertexts

+This document describes how to use trivial encryption in **TFHE-rs** to initialize server-side values.

 Sometimes, the server side needs to initialize a value.
-For example, when computing the sum of a list of ciphertext, one might want to initialize the `sum` variable to `0`.
+For example, when computing the sum of a list of ciphertexts, you typically initialize the `sum` variable to `0`.

-Instead of asking the client to send a real encryption of zero, the server can do a *trivial encryption*
+Instead of asking the client to send an actual encrypted zero, the server can use a trivial encryption.
+A trivial encryption creates a ciphertext that contains the desired value but isn't securely encrypted - essentially anyone, any key can decrypt it.

 ```rust
 use tfhe::prelude::*;